QuinnTorres/hammerspoon-menu-bar-timer-and-pomodoro/README.md

 ## Overview

-This [Hammerspoon](https://www.hammerspoon.org) extension can create three different types of minimalist timers in the macOS menu bar: default, pomodoro, and countdown.
+This [Hammerspoon](https://www.hammerspoon.org) extension can create three different types of minimalist timers in the macOS menu bar:
+- ⏲️ Default: a set number of minutes
+- 🍅 Pomodoro: timers that swap between work and break session
+- ⏰ Countdown: a timer based on an alert time

 [Alfred](https://www.alfredapp.com) is a great option for running the extension using the [Hammerspoon Workflow](http://www.packal.org/workflow/hammerspoon-workflow).

 For all of the timers, you can also:
-- Pause and unpause
+- ⏯️ Pause and unpause
-- Add minutes while running
+- ➕ Add minutes while running
-- Subtract minutes while running
+- ➖ Subtract minutes while running
-- Add a label
+- 🏷️ Add a label

-### Default Timer
+### ⏲️ Default Timer

 For the default timer, provide any amount of minutes (including decimals) and a timer will start counting down in your menu bar.
 You can also add an optional label.
 You will get a notification when it's done.